xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
+    -- bug (gil)  Fix crash if down arrow is hit on a timing track.
     -- bug (keithsw) Fix crash if two 2016 versions are compared -- regr(dkulp) If media from XML doesn't exist but is in the Media directory, use it from there.
     -- bug (keithsw) Fix false positive VBR file detection